erencandural/erencandural.github.io/portfolio.md

 ## [Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback](/projects/teleoperation)

-In my master's degree thesis, I created a virtual environment in Unity to control the end effector of a Franka Emika Panda robot using TouchDIVER, a glove developed for XR environments.
+In my master's degree thesis in Politecnico di Milano, I created a virtual environment in Unity to control the end effector of a Franka Emika Panda robot using TouchDIVER, a glove developed for XR environments.

 **Concepts:** Unity 3D, ROS, robotics, state machines, python, C#, Unity Robotics Hub, Unity scripts, XR